epsi95/my-tube/README.md

  'views':
  }
 ```
-4. After updating the indexes, `Thumbnails` are generated for the required files using [ffmeg](https://ffmpeg.org/download.html). make sure `ffmpeg` installed on the system. and stored in `Constants.THUMBNAIL_FOLDER_PATH`
+4. After updating the indexes, `Thumbnails` are generated for the required files using [FFmpeg](https://ffmpeg.org/download.html). make sure `FFmpeg` installed on the system. and stored in `Constants.THUMBNAIL_FOLDER_PATH`
 5. Once it is done, server is ready to accept the requests.
 6. Once a request is `GET`, server checks if the `<file_name>.m3u8` available inside `Constants.HLS_OUTPUT_PATH` or not.
 If not it will start a `new process` to process the file and deliver the chunks to client accordingly.